Gout: Causes, symptoms and treatment

 What is gout?

-Without warning, gout strikes - an intense pain in a joint, most often the big toe, but sometimes other joints including knees, ankles, elbows, thumbs or fingers.
+Gout often affects the big toe, but can also affect other joints including knees, ankles, elbows, thumbs or fingers.

 Image: Dr P Marazzi/Photo Researchers, Inc.